Bachelor's Degree in Life Sciences

 PRACTICAL WORK: 6 sessions of 3 hours each

-- S. 1: Study of the phase behavior of surfactants using the ternary diagram method
+- Section 1: Study of the phase behavior of surfactants using the ternary phase diagram method

-- S. 2: Physicochemical characterization of surfactant mixture preparations and determination of CMC
+- Section 2: Physicochemical characterization of surfactant mixtures and determination of CMC

-- S. 3: Creation of a final formulation based on a phase diagram – Dermocosmetic emulsion
+- Section 3: Developing a final formulation based on a phase diagram – Dermo-cosmetic emulsion

-- S. 4: Study of the foaming and wetting power of surfactants
+- Section 4: Study of the foaming and wetting properties of surfactants

-- S. 5: Formulation of suspensions: application to toothpastes
+- Section 5: Formulation of suspensions: application to toothpastes

-- S. 6: Oral presentation of students' experimental results
+- Session 6: Oral presentation of students' experimental results

-- Marketing: Introduction to health marketing and strategic issues in the healthcare industry
+- Marketing: An Introduction to Healthcare Marketing and Strategic Issues in the Healthcare Industry

-- Quality management: understanding the essential principles of quality management and learning about management tools and measurement systems
+- Quality Management: Understanding the essential principles of quality management and becoming familiar with management tools and measurement systems

-- Statistical control: Mastering the main statistical tools used in quality control for production control and for the validation of analytical control methods
+- Statistical Control: Mastering the key statistical tools used in quality control for production monitoring and for the validation of analytical control methods

 Content MARKETING: 9 a.m.